Jenny Marra: Political career

 After a stint as the Labour MEPs spokesperson in Brussels and Strasbourg, Marra took a Scots law degree and qualified in both Scots and English law and Scottish legal practice.
 She is member of the GMB, Community and Amnesty International.
 She was Labour's Shadow Cabinet Secretary for Health, Wellbeing and Sport from 2014 until 2016.
 In addition to her party posts, Marra was also the Convenor for the Cross Party Group on Deafness.

 In the 2014 Scottish Labour Party leadership election, Marra acted as co-chair of Jim Murphy’s campaign.

 At the 2016 Scottish Parliament election, Marra stood for Dundee City West constituency and finished behind Joe Fitzpatrick, then she was returned to parliament as a list MSP.
-She is currently the Convener of the Scottish Committee for Public Audit and Post-legislative Scrutiny.
+In the 5th Scottish Parliament, she served as convener of the Committee for Public Audit and Post-legislative Scrutiny.

 Marra argued that the Labour Party should attempt to block Brexit in the House of Commons.

 In November 2019, it was announced that Marra and Scottish National Party MSP Joan McAlpine would be hosting an event on behalf of the "Women's Human Rights Campaign", an international campaign that launched in New York in March 2019.
 The campaign's self-declared focus is on "the importance of keeping the current sex based definition of woman".
 The announcement was met with criticism from some feminist and LGBT groups, including Engender, The Equality Network and the Scottish Trans Alliance, who expressed their concerns that the Campaign's aims would breach Human Rights law, and in particular the rights of transgender people.
 However, a spokeswoman for the Campaign reiterated that their aim was to "re-affirm women’s sex-based rights, as set out in international human rights documents".

 In September 2020, Marra became the first Labour MSP to call for Richard Leonard to quit as Scottish Labour leader.
 She said "If we do not change course now we risk catastrophe.
 The reality is that you only have a short window in political leadership to make an impression on the public.
 After three years the party’s standing is getting worse rather than better.
 No one can say that Richard has not had opportunities to turn the situation around.
 Richard’s leadership was tied from the start to the disaster of Jeremy Corbyn's project.
 It remains so in the public's view and they simply will not give the party a hearing as things stand."

 On 28 November 2020, Marra announced that she would not stand in the 2021 Scottish Parliament election, stating "I have decided that my role as an MSP takes me away from my young children during the week in Edinburgh but also at evening meetings and weekend commitments".

 Marra nominated Anas Sarwar in the 2021 Scottish Labour leadership election.